Skip to content

 • Cool before frosting.
 Make sure your cookies are completely cool before adding your frosting.
 It’s hard to wait, but otherwise, they might melt the icing rather than hold its fluffy form.

 • Frosting.
 Instead of a thick frosting, you can drizzle on a cream cheese glaze if preferred.
 A cinnamon buttercream or sour cream frosting would also taste delicious on top.
-Making these at the holidays, this eggnog frosting recipe is a must!
+Making these during the holidays, this eggnog frosting recipe is a must!

 Love warm spiced treats with icing?
 This eggnog cupcake will also be a new favorite!